-Check out our free home gym guide for cyclists by clicking on the image.
+Check out our home gym guide for cyclists by clicking on the image.

 Squat rack, barbell, and weight plates; that’s it.

 As a result of the pandemic, options for home gym layouts have exploded.
-For any budget and in nearly any space, you can make a squat rack happen.
+You can make a squat rack happen for any budget and in nearly any space.

-Here’s why I think the barbell is the best strength training implement for cyclists.
+Here’s why the barbell is the best strength training implement for cyclists.

 1. Stresses your skeleton

-Heavy barbell movements like squats and deadlifts place compressive force on the spine , delivering stress to the area where many cyclists suffer losses in bone mineral density [3, 8].
+Heavy barbell movements like squats and deadlifts place compressive force on the spine , delivering stress to the area where cyclists often suffer losses in bone mineral density [3, 8].